 So how do you uncover your brand’s purpose?
 What’s the business case, what are the measurable KPIs, and, in addition to reaching your impact goal, how will you define success?

 Focused planning is the key to bringing purpose to your business, and while consumer demand is immediate and we’re learning that some impact needs to happen faster than we thought (I’m talking about you, climate change), intentional planning remains vital to the process of integrating brand and purpose.

 You know you want and need to make an impact; it feels good and is good for business.
 You want to change the world and make it a better place for the next generation (or at least ensure it’s still here for the next generation), but then you realize…you can’t do it all.
-Homelessness, hunger, poverty, clean water, women’s empowerment, and climate change, to name a few, are all amazing causes that need to be addressed.
+Homelessness, happiness, hunger, poverty, clean water, women’s empowerment, and climate change, to name a few, are all amazing causes that need to be addressed.
 You can’t address them all and make any real impact.

 What you can do is focus.
 This is just as vital for a multimillion-dollar campaign to save the Dodo as it is in deciding if you’re going to pick up trash in a park or repaint the local high school gym.
 Both are great, but a park cleanup and gym painting say different things to your stakeholders about your business.

 When brands come to Matchfire to make informed decisions about how to identify and launch their corporate purpose, there are a few key milestones we focus on to guide our path:

 - Brand reflection.
 What is at the heart of your brand?
 Not the product you make, but why you make it, how you make it, what you make it with, how it impacts those who produce it and your end consumer.
 What does your brand stand for?
 Taglines and mission statements can be helpful here but can’t be your sole reference.